presents

 -

-- In vitro characteristics of tobra PMMA beads: compressive strength and leaching.
-Kirkpatrick et al. Orthopedics.
-Vol 8.
-1130-1133.
-1985.
+- In vitro characteristics of tobramycin-PMMA beads: compressive strength and leaching.

-- High concentration and bioactivity of vancomycin and aztreonam eluted from Simplex cement spacers in two-stage revision of infected hip
+- High concentration and bioactivity of vancomycin and aztreonam eluted from Simplex cement spacers in two-stage revision of infected hip implants: a study of 46 patients at an average follow-up of 107 days.

-- complications and
+- complications and safety issues:

-insufficiency or other systemic side effects;
+acute renal insufficiency or other systemic side effects;

-- in the report by van Raaij et al, authors note a case of renal failure with 2 gm of gent (serum levels of gent were high);
+- in the report by van Raaij, et al, authors note a case of renal failure with 2 gm of gent (serum levels of gent were high);

 - references: